material-shell/material-shell.github.io/content/about.md

 <headline-list>

 <headline-list-item icon="mdi-compass" to="#spatial-model" title="Spatial Model">
-  A natural and predicable organization where all windows are organized in a grid.
+  A natural and predictable organization where all windows are organized in a grid.
 </headline-list-item>

 <headline-list-item icon="mdi-monitor-dashboard" to="#interface" title="Interface">